Studies

 Some options of a study can be added to the toolbar(s) for easy access via the Toolbar tab of that study settings.

-In case there are no study settings added to the toolbar, this field will stay blank as in the default chart layout:
+In case there are no study settings added to the toolbar, there will be a blank space displayed as in the default chart layout:

 Note: if you want to send emails, you will need to configure your email (SMTP) settings in the ***Configure > Settings > Email*** from the Console menu bar.
 Please see [Email Configuration](https://docs.motivewave.com/user-guide/console-1/email-configuration) guide.